AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the sake of deterring sinners, threats that are inconsistent, literally interpreted, with that doctrine.
 This disposition to conceal the truth has actuated many a modem theologian.
-In Sermon 35, on the eternity of hell torments Archbishop **Tillotson**, while he argues for the endless duration of punishment, suggests that the Judge has the right to omit inflicting it if he shall see it inconsistent with righteousness or goodness to make sinners miserable forever, and **Burnet** urges:
+In Sermon 35, on the eternity of hell torments Archbishop Tillotson, while he argues for the endless duration of punishment, suggests that the Judge has the right to omit inflicting it if he shall see it inconsistent with righteousness or goodness to make sinners miserable forever, and Burnet urges: \"Whatever your opinion is within yourself, and in your breast, concerning these punishments, whether they are eternal or not, yet always with the people, and when you preach to the people, use the received doctrine and the received words in the sense in which the people receive them.\" It is certainly allowable to think that many an ancient timid teacher discovered the truth without daring to entrust it to the mass of mankind.

-\"Whatever your opinion is within yourself, and in your breast, concerning these punishments, whether they are eternal or not, yet always with the people, and when you preach to the people, use the received doctrine and the received words in the sense in which the people receive them.\" It is certainly allowable to think that many an ancient timid teacher discovered the truth without daring to entrust it to the mass of mankind.
+## Even Lying Defended.

-**Theophilus of Alexandria** proposed making **Synesius of Cyrene**, bishop.
+Theophilus of Alexandria proposed making Synesius of Cyrene, bishop.
 The latter said: \"The philosophic intelligence, in short, while it beholds the truth, admits the necessity of lying.
 Light corresponds to truth, but the eye is dull of vision; it cannot without injury gaze on the infinite light.
 As twilight is more comfortable for the eye, so, I hold, is falsehood for the common run of people.
 The truth can only be harmful for those who are unable to gaze on the reality.
 If the laws of the priesthood permit me to hold this position, then I can accept consecration, keeping my philosophy to myself at home, and preaching fables out of doors.\"[^146]